sepkamal/STAT545-hw-Kamal-Sepehr/Hw05/HW05_factor_figure_management.md

     ## [1] 1680

 The above shows I was able to remove Oceania using fct\_drop.
 I removed the extra countries as well using a similar process.
 It appears there are now 2 less countries.
 Removing the extras from the factor did not effect the number of rows, as the filter had already removed extra rows.
-Let's double check in the original gapminder that there were only 2 countries in Oceania (140 from 142 above):
+Let's double check in the original gapminder that there were only 2 countries in Oceania (140 vs 142 above):

 ``` r
 ### check which countries are in original gapminder in Oceania